p13tarunkk/p13tarunkk.github.io/_posts/2019-10-25-using-human-motivations.md

 -We Seek to be Consistent with  Past Behaviors
 -We Avoid Cognitive Dissonance
 -We do Reciprocation
-Morever to solicit any action from us, ease of taking the action is crucial.
-The ease of action or use can be measured in terms of time, money, physical effort, brain cycles, social deviance, and non-routineness (self-explainatory).
+Morever to solicit any action from us, ease of taking action is crucial.
+The ease of action or use can be measured in terms of time, money, physical effort, brain cycles, social deviancea nd non-routineness (self-explainatory).
 Golden rule in any design or flow is - less is always better.
-Our inherent "fear of loosing out" is also utilized by companies by creating artificial scarcities and urgencies (e.g. through Timers at checkout/purchase).
+Our inherent "fear of loosing out" is also used in products by creating artificial scarcities and urgencies (e.g. through Timers at checkout/purchase).